ArsamAryandoust/bevpo/README.md

-Bevpo is a city-scale car traffic and parking analysis tool.
+Bevpo stands for 'battery electric vehicle policy' and was first named this way by Anthony Patt and Marc Melliger.
+It is a package that provides city-scale car traffic and parking analyses.
 It utilizes a Hidden Markov Model to translate changes in travel time between different zones of a city throughout multiple time steps into probabilities of driving or not, as well as choosing a destination if driving.
 Given the joint distribution from these two multivariate probability distributions, bevpo then samples a vehicle fleet of arbitrary size.
 One key strength of bevpo is that it is able to model at arbitrary granularities in time and space, which are eventually given by the data provided to bevpo.

 ### Installation: